wouterpleizier/TruckSim-VR-Tweaks/README.md

 - Euro Truck Simulator 2 (1.50 or higher), American Truck Simulator (1.50 or higher) or some other OpenXR-supported game.

 ## Download
+> [!CAUTION]
+> TruckSim VR Tweaks may be flagged as a cheat when used in games with anti-cheat software.
+Use at your own risk.

 Download the latest version here: https://github.com/wouterpleizier/TruckSim-VR-Tweaks/releases/latest

 Extract the downloaded zip's contents to an empty folder somewhere, then run `TruckSimVRTweaks.exe` to get started.